lereldarion/unity-shaders/Readme.md

 Install from Unity Packages from [releases](https://github.com/lereldarion/unity-shaders/releases).

+Shader code is at [Packages/lereldarion.unity-shaders](https://github.com/lereldarion/unity-shaders/tree/main/Packages/lereldarion.unity-shaders) due to the folder structure of the VPM package template.

 ## Overlays
 These overlay shaders are useful on avatars for world analysis (wireframe, normals, HUD), or adjusting lighting (GammaAdjust).